Documentation

 • drop-down gap

 {{2:blue|yellow|red}} – will result in a drop-down menu with "blue", "yellow" and "red" options to choose from.
-The first option is always the correct answer, in this case it is "blue".
+The first option is always the correct answer, in this case, it is "blue".
 "2" defines the value of a correct answer.

 • math gap

 Use the editable gap pattern inside MathJax brackets \( MathJax commands \).
-For example: \( \frac{1}{\gap{2}} \) will render fraction with 1 as the nominator and an editable gap as the denominator, where the correct answer is 2.
+For example: \( \frac{1}{\gap{2}} \) will render a fraction with 1 as the nominator and an editable gap as the denominator, where the correct answer is 2.

 Example: \(\int^\gap{b}_\gap{a}f(x)dx\)